Share :

 The legal landscape of India is evaluated in two discourses.
 First pertains to the development of corporate culture, subsequently eradicating the preconceived notion of arbitration as a costly and complex process.
 The second is the realization of opportunities offered by arbitration as an economical fuel for the expansion of the Indian market.

 The government has also taken the initiative to establish India as a centre for arbitration.
 The goal of the Arbitration and Conciliation (Amendment) Act, 2019 was to institutionalize arbitration in India.
 It was based on the recommendations of the B.N.
 Srikrishna Committee Report.
-Additionally, it establishes the Arbitration Council of India pursuant to Sections 43-A through 43-M.
+Additionally, it establishes the Arbitration Council of India pursuant to section 43-A of the Act through section of 43-M of the Act.

 Moreover, arbitration law is significantly shaped by judicial interpretation.
 The Indian judiciary, through cases like Bharat Aluminium Co. v.
-Kaiser Aluminium Technical Services, has defined the purview of judicial review by demonstrating a pro-arbitration stance by minimizing judicial interference in arbitral decisions and upholding party autonomy.
-Hence strengthening arbitration’s effectiveness as a substitute for conflict settlement.
+Kaiser Aluminium Technical Services, has defined the purview of judicial review by demonstrating a pro-arbitration stance by minimizing judicial interference in arbitral decisions and upholding party autonomy, thereby strengthening arbitration’s effectiveness as a substitute for conflict settlement.

 INSTITUTIONAL INFRASTRUCTURE: BUILDING BLOCKS OF CREDIBILITY